jonathanolson/slither/notes/patterns.md

   -
   - Sectors (it will reduce pattern rule count considerably?)
   - Highlander rules (!)
   -
-  - Performance: PatternRule.withRulesApplied
-    - Rule search tree for fast solving?
-    - Dirty rules:
-      - Store "dormant" rules with <needs feature> for faster solving
-      - Basically "don't keep trying to match rules when we haven't changed any of their input features"
-    - ... we could just BAKE the "no simple loops" thing into our rules, with potentially faster checks?
-      - Would this reduce the number of rules?
-        - !!!!!!!#$!#$!#$
-        - #$!#$!#$
-        - Yes just include this condition in the "redundancy" check solve
-    - Is there a pre-sorting or pre-processing of rules that could be done to make this faster? (besides collapsing)
-  -
   - Performance: PatternRule.getSolutionEnumeratedRules
     - Can we filter "satisfied" previous rules out?